 To help you construct hand ranges, you can get hold of various pieces of software, such as Equilab.

 After the flop, you will now have a much better idea of what your opponent is holding.
 This means that their postflop ranges will be more specific than before.
 The type and texture of the board will determine how tight or loose a player’s range should be.

-Instead of trying to put your opponent on a single holding, it’s important to recognise that there is a range of possible hands in play.
-Recognising this allows you to better understand your opponent, as well as making a better decision based on your own perceived range.
+Instead of trying to put your opponent on a single holding, it’s important to recognize that there is a range of possible hands in play.
+Recognizing this allows you to better understand your opponent, as well as make a better decision based on your own perceived range.

 If you think your opponent has made a particular play in order to formulate your own range, you must always assume that they played perfectly.
 If you miss out on the fact that your opponent may have had a draw, you will be giving them more credit than they deserve.
 Your own range should always be tight enough to make the opponent fold at least 50% of their hands.